Tuesday 28th of January - Saturday 1st of February 2020, 9:00 AM - 5:00 PM with one hour lunch break at about noon.

 Housing possibilities: see the bottom of the page.

-From the very beginning the drawing and painting are taught and practiced in a focused and concentrated way without any distractions such as conversation or music.
-This enables the icon to evolve at a slow pace enabling us to live and understand each step deep in our being; this is done best in a quiet and silent environment.
+Drawing and painting are always taught and practised in a focused and concentrated way without any distractions such as conversation or music.
+This enables the icon to evolve at a slow pace, enabling us to live and understand each step deep in our being; this is achieved most effectively in a quiet and silent environment.